About Play Uke, LLC

 For several years, my friend and fellow guitar player, Rich Dann, was an integral part of my efforts.
 He helped me launch Play Uke, LLC as a real company and he handled all the boring taxes and licenses and bureaucracy.
 Rich has since moved back to New York and is now a James Hill certified uke teacher!

 In 2014, I decided to determine Play Uke’s true identity.
 We tried a lot of things, including producing FIVE festivals or uke retreats.
 After learning a lot, I decided to stick to what I did best, running the Reno Uke Fest, and try to handle just one more large annual event.
 Our first annual "Palm Strings Ukulele Festival" took place in February, 2015.
 Assembling and juggling these two festivals required an entire year of work, so after five years in Palm Springs, we called it a wrap.
-I'm now working with Daniel Ho on a series of small events while continuing with the annual Reno festival.
+I'm now working with Daniel Ho on a series of small events.
+In 2020, Covid-19 attacked the world and all live music came to a halt.
+We shall see what the future holds.

 Our festivals are truly a family effort, with Melinda handling a zillion duties once we actually get started and our daughters Jessica and Kelly and sons-in-law Ryan and James doing much in support roles as family "volunteers."

 We're constantly brainstorming, coming up with new fun for the ukulele community AND dabbling once again with my friends in the guitar world.
+I certainly hope we can get back to making music together soon!
 Join our email list if you want to be updated on what we're up to.
 And feel free to contact me anytime!